HE-SNR: Uncovering Latent Logic via Entropy for Guiding Mid-Training on SWE-bench: Additional Entropy Distribution Analysis

 \section{Additional Entropy Distribution Analysis}

 In this section, we present the Top-$10$ entropy distributions for a broader range of mid-training checkpoints.
-These extended visualizations provide clearer empirical evidence of the ``Shift to $\ln 3$'' phenomenon, particularly for \textbf{Non-Top-2 tokens}, where the probability mass progressively concentrates around $\ln 3$ as training advances.
+As illustrated in Figures~\ref{fig:dis_entropy_moe_3b_appendix} and \ref{fig:dis_entropy_flash_26b_appendix}, these extended visualizations provide clearer empirical evidence of the ``Shift to $\ln 3$'' phenomenon, particularly for \textbf{Non-Top-2 tokens}, where the probability mass progressively concentrates around $\ln 3$ as training advances.